alextanhongpin/notification-challenge-1/README.md

 - Code Quality: how well-written and readable the code produced is, and how well-tested the critical paths in the code are.
 - Technology Choices: how programming languages, libraries and tools were chosen and how tradeoffs inherent in those choices were handled.
-- Correctness & Efficiency: An evaluation of whether the program generates correct output, and how fast and efficient the code is.
+- Correctness & Efficiency: An evaluation of whether the program generates correct output, and how fast and scalable the code is.